East Asia and the World: Past and Present

 Who is eligible for this professional development program?

 Public or private school Tennessee or North Georgia 4th grade through 12th grade social studies teachers, humanities teachers, visual and performing arts teachers, elementary teachers with a special interest in Asia, teachers of gifted students, and curriculum supervisors and coordinators.
-Teachers who are NCTA alumni are not eligible.

 What are the expectations of participants?